 The great thing about glass is that it’s so inexpensive.
-Pair glass with paint and you have the perfect marriage of one of kind home and a thrifty DIY.
+Pair glass with paint and you have the perfect marriage of one of kind, thrifty and an easy project.

-I’m going to answer all of your glass painting questions about painting glass.
-I’ll also test out painting methods and curing options.
+I’m going to answer all of your questions about painting glass.
+I’ll also test out painting methods and curing options and pass on helpful tips and easy instructions.
 I’m taking you along for the ride.
 Grab your own bottle, plate or jar and see what you can make.
 Or better yet, have some friends over and make it a party.
 This is the perfect craft to do with a glass of wine.

 I experimented with painting these glass water bottles.
 They are fun to use as a vase, but I also like to use them with chilled water for guests.
 For me, this means they have to be washable.
+You can really paint any glass items including glass jars, mason jars or wine glasses.
 You can get more glass painting tips from Chas at Chas’ Crazy Creations.

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.